We took three days during the autumn school break to visit Mesa Verde. Ana and I visited last when we were newly married.

 The ranger said that would be too many, but suggested that maybe we could trade tickets.
 I gladly gave him my tickets for 10:30a, so we all got to move up half an hour.

 The Balcony House tour was worth it (I believe we paid $5 each).
 These cliff dwellings must have been pretty hard scrabble living.
-All of the dwellings are built at the same level of geology, just above the shale level where the water is force out of the sandstone.
+All of the dwellings are built at the same level of geology, just above the shale level where the water is forced out of the sandstone.

 We wondered what percentage of the people in the region lived in these places versus on top of the mesa.
 Were they elites in their society or outcasts?